hcarrasc/Hgemoves/README.md

 # Hgemovs
-Menu bar application for mac osx, which lets you know if you have pending movements in daily games played on Chess.com
+Menu bar application for mac, which show your stats from Chess.com and gives you easy access to useful chess resources.

 ### Preview:
 * preview 1: